johnnysp1/C3D-tensorflow/README.md

 # 90% of code come from https://github.com/lianggyu/C3D-Action-Recognition
 # C3D-Action-Recognition
-Train the C3D network with my own data set.
+Train the C3D network with UCF-101.
 Video or gif can be supported as a training file.
 Video streams or image frames can be used as input for detection.

 ## Environment
 * opencv-python == 4.5.1.48